Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 No matter which type of battery, don't drive your EV until it's completely out of juice.
 Unlike ICE cars, EVs need electricity to keep their subsystem running.

 Finally, monitoring your car's battery using percentages rather than miles is recommended.
 The range estimate is so greatly inaccurate and widely exaggerated, especially in Tesla's case, that it's dangerous to count on.
-But if you use it, discount at least 30% to be safe -- more in this post about my Model Y's real-world range.
+But if you use it, discount at least 30% to be safeโ€”more in this post about my Model Y's real-world range.

 Tesla Supercharger

-In fact, the only reason I get the Model Y (or any Tesla) is because of the company's Superchargers.
-They make talking road trips possible.
+In fact, the only reason many Tesla drivers get a Tesla is because of the company's Superchargers.
+They make long road trips possible.
+There are two things worth noting about Tesla's supercharging network.

 • When the car's battery is low, its screen will show nearby Supercharging stations on the map, which is much more convenient than Google Maps, which has EV chargers as points of interest.